Oslandia/workshop-pointcloud/en/step4/README.md

 # QGIS

-During this third stage, we are going to use QGIS as a visualization tool.
+During this fourth stage, we are going to use QGIS as a visualization tool.
 Moreover, we will run more complex SQL queries in order to get various information such as the Puy-De-Dôme altitude.